 The first week of school is not just stressful for the students; it is stressful for teachers, as well.
 As a new group of children descends upon the classroom, it can be hard to know where to begin, but we all know the importance of having an effective classroom.
+Do you spend your students’ first day teaching procedures and digging into the rules?
+Today I want to introduce the 6 classroom rules and procedures elementary teachers should introduce the first week of school.

-The key to a good school year falls on the tone that is set during the first week of school.
-This is the time where classroom rules, procedures, and schedules are shared.
-Spread out the procedure lessons over the first week so that the students don’t feel too overwhelmed on the first day.
+The key to a good school year is the tone set during the first week.
+This is when classroom rules, procedures, and schedules are shared.
+Spread the procedure lessons over the first week so the students don’t feel overwhelmed on the first day.
+Here are six must-teach classroom procedures for the first week of school.

 1. Bathroom & Water Fountain Procedures